k1ln/String/README.md

 Same as subtring but only for ASCII Strings => is much faster if you only use ASCII.

 ### **ParseDateLocal(format String,location String) time.Time**
 Date parsing in Golang is freaky.
 I didn't like it.
-So wrote it it works more like normally.
+So rewrote it as one would expect it to work normally.

 Like this:
 ```